crownstone/website/business/32-developers.md

 # Integration

 The Crownstones can be integrated in many solutions and on many different levels.

-# Crownstone SDK

-The Crownstone SDK exists of three parts (in an increasing order of integration):
+Towards this the Crownstone SDK exists of three parts (in an increasing order of integration):

 * A [REST API](#rest_api) in the cloud